Charlie Blackmon Preview, Player Props: Rockies vs. Twins

 Charlie Blackmon At The Plate

-- Blackmon has 24 doubles, five triples, eight home runs and 39 walks while batting .285.
+- Blackmon is hitting .282 with 24 doubles, five triples, eight home runs and 39 walks.

-- Blackmon enters this game on a four-game hitting streak.
-Over the course of his last outings, he's hitting .421 with one homer.
+- In 28.4% of his games this season, Blackmon has driven in at least one run.
+In 12 of those games (12.6%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

-- In 28.7% of his games this season, Blackmon has had at least one RBI.
-He's picked up more than one in 12.8% and driven in three or more of his team's runs in one contest.
+- He has scored in 46.3% of his games this year, with more than one run scored in 12.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.